AdaCore/why3/doc/api.rst

    :start-after: BEGIN{quantfmla1}
    :end-before: END{quantfmla1}

-The next step is to introduce the variable :math:`x` with the type ``int``.
+The next step is to introduce the variable *x* with the type ``int``.

 .. literalinclude:: ../examples/use_api/logic.ml
    :language: ocaml
    :start-after: BEGIN{quantfmla2}
    :end-before: END{quantfmla2}

-The formula :math:`x*x \geq 0` is obtained as in the previous example.
+The formula :math:`x \cdot x \geq 0` is obtained as in the previous example.

 .. literalinclude:: ../examples/use_api/logic.ml
    :language: ocaml
    :start-after: BEGIN{quantfmla3}
    :end-before: END{quantfmla3}

-To quantify on :math:`x`, we use the appropriate smart constructor as follows.
+To quantify on *x*, we use the appropriate smart constructor as follows.

 .. literalinclude:: ../examples/use_api/logic.ml